golfmak 2010

 Wall-to-wall usually means the roughs are also irrigated - sometimes with additional heads.

-In the USA and Canada, the most popular irrigation systems are Toro, Rainbird, and Buckner.
+In the USA and Canada, the most popular irrigation brands are Toro, Rain Bird, and Buckner.
 Beware of lesser name irrigation systems installed prior to 2000.
 Many are besieged with problems.

 DRAINAGE